 To help discuss artwork with your kids, read this post for tips.

 Remember to have the students look, discuss, write, and think about the artwork before giving them any information about the artwork.
 Use the questions below or one of my free art appreciation worksheets as a starting place.
-I also have a 20-pack of worksheets available for $5 if you want more options.
+I also have a 20-pack of worksheets available for in the Art Class Curator Store if you want more options.

 Recommended Age: 5th grade and up